Thiago-spart/Front-end-freecodecamp/README.md

 ## 3. Running

 1. Open any browser(recommend Google)
-2. Select and any index.html inside the projects
+2. Select any index.html inside the projects
 3. Done!

 ## 4. Testing